0xMilica/0xmilica-website/content/post/binius.md

 ---

 ## Binius, a New Chapter for ZK
 As blockchain constantly evolves like a living organism, scalability remains one of its biggest hurdles.
 Cryptographic operations, especially when dealing with **zero-knowledge proofs**, are often the bottleneck.
 But what if we could accelerate these operations without sacrificing security?
-Say ‘Hello world!’ to Binius: a groundbreaking **SNARK** system built to solve this problem by using the power of **binary towers** - a recently developed cryptographic structure that’s paving the way for more efficient, scalable systems.
+Say ‘Hello world!’ to [Binius](https://gitlab.com/IrreducibleOSS/binius) from [Irreducible](https://www.irreducible.com/): a groundbreaking **SNARK** system built to solve this problem by using the power of **binary towers** - a recently developed cryptographic structure that’s paving the way for more efficient, scalable systems.
 ![Speed and security, why not both!](/images/binius-both-speed-security.png)
 ## Binary Towers, a Game-Changer
 Computer systems function within *the field of 2 {0,1}*.
 Thus, binary systems are a native language for computers.
 As SNARKs operate on finite fields of prime order, you will find that in most cases that order is of 256 bits.
 But, can it be done over **the smallest of fields, the binary field**?
 Binius introduces a new way of handling cryptographic computations through binary towers. <br />

 You might be familiar with elliptic curves in blockchain protocols like Ethereum.
 They are incredibly powerful, but they come with some computational overhead, especially when it comes to operations like **multiplication** and **inversion**. <br />
 Binary towers, however, allow us to perform these operations **faster** and more **efficiently** in elliptic curve cryptography, as they allow faster computation through the use of binary representation.
-Existing systems like **Plonky3** and **Halo 2** offer either small proof sizes or fast proving speeds, but not both. <br />
+Existing systems like [**Plonky3**](https://github.com/Plonky3/Plonky3) and [**Halo 2**](https://github.com/zcash/halo2) offer either small proof sizes or fast proving speeds, but not both. <br />

 ![Fast and efficient, Binius!](/images/binius-fast-efficient.png)